marcoagpinto/aoo-mozilla-en-dict/README.md

 #### Projects using GB/Proofing Tool GUI:

-If you know of any projects that use them, please let me know and I will list them in the official page.
+If you know of any projects that use them, please let me know and I will list them in the official PTG page.